awslabs/pg-collector/README.md

 ## How to run PG Collector script ( pg_collector.sql )

-1- you need [psql](https://www.postgresql.org/docs/10/app-psql.html) to be able to connect to the postgresql DB and run the pg_collector.sql script
+1- you need [psql](https://www.postgresql.org/docs/current/app-psql.html) to be able to connect to the postgresql DB and run the pg_collector.sql script

+It is recommended that you use a psql version that matches the same server major version or higher .

 2- Download pg_collector.sql in your laptop or the host that want to access the database from